davidbarone/Dbarone.Net.Mapper/README.md

             .RegisterType<CustomerDto>()
             .Build();

-        var obj2 = mapper.MapOne<CustomerModel, CustomerDto>(obj1)
+        var obj2 = mapper.Map<CustomerModel, CustomerDto>(obj1)

         // obj2 now contains all values of obj1.

 ```

 The above example shows a simple mapping scenario.
-The mapper function (MapOne) maps a single object into another object / type.
+The mapper function maps a single object into another object / type.
 It does this by connecting members (properties and fields) with matching names.
 In the most basic example, if the CustomerModel CustomerDto types above have the same member names, then no additional configuration is required.

 Multiple types can be registered in one go: